-Assess the heart rate and pulse of the dog.
-A dog's heartbeat can be felt where the left front leg meets the chest.
-Bend the leg slightly until you can feel her heartbeat.
-Use your index or forefinger to feel for a pulse.
-The normal heart rate for a small dog is 100 to 160 beats per minute.
-Medium dogs are generally 60 to 100 beats per minute.
-Large dogs and puppies are variable.
+Assess the heart rate and pulse if your dog is bleeding from the butt — a dog's heartbeat can be felt where the left front leg meets the chest.
+Bend the leg slightly until you can feel her heartbeat and use your index or forefinger to feel for a pulse — the normal heart rate for a small dog is 100 to 160 beats per minute; medium dogs are generally 60 to 100 beats per minute; and large dogs and puppies are variable.

-If your dog's gums are pink, press a finger lightly and see how long it takes for the color to return.
-The time this should take is one to two seconds.
-This is called the capillary refill time and signals whether blood circulation is normal.
+If your dog's gums are pink, press a finger lightly onto the gum and see how long it takes for the color to return — this is known as the capillary refill time which signals whether blood circulation is normal — and should take one to two seconds to return to pink.
 Less than one second or more than three seconds indicates an emergency situation and should be handled accordingly.

-If the blood is dark red, it's coming from inside the dog's rectum or digestive system.
-If it is bright red, the bleeding is closer to the surface, on the anus.
+If your dog is bleeding from the rear end and the blood is dark red, it's coming from inside your dog's rectum or digestive system.
+If it is bright red, the bleeding is closer to the surface or at the anus.
 If blood is only observed in stool samples, note where it occurs.

-After vital signs are taken, assess the anal area.
+After vital signs are taken, assess your dog's anal area.
 The most common reason a dog's rectum may bleed is due to constipation.
-Check for obstructions and if there is a foreign object, do not attempt to remove it.
-The object could penetrate deeper into the intestines and attempting to remove it could cause irreparable damage.
+Check for obstructions and if there is a foreign object, do not attempt to remove it because the object could penetrate deeper into the intestines and attempting to remove it could cause irreparable damage.